 If I’m a failed smoker it’s not because I haven’t tried.
 In the years immediately following college and well before the Affair of the Chocolate Gurkha, I strove to become a cigarette smoker.
 German-made Botschafter cigarettes were my favorites, but I lacked the budget and requisite capacity for addiction, and anyway didn’t like the way it made my fingers smell.
 Plus, with mass-produced cigarettes one has all the toxic additives to worry over and the guilt about second-hand smoke.
 Add to that the taxes on cigarette sales in the United States (which are fast approaching King James levels again) and it’s a wonder anyone bothers at all.

-Now it seems I’ve been given another chance.
-My six-year-old son has inherited his grandfather’s compulsion to gift me with tobacco products.
-For Father’s Day this year he insisted I ask for a pipe as a present from himself and his sister.
+I was given one more chance to be a smoker, however, and I kept it up for little while.
+My son inherited his grandfather’s compulsion to gift me with tobacco products.
+For Father’s Day one year he insisted I ask for a pipe as a present from himself and his sister.
 His Papa, he thought, ought to be a pipe smoker.
-(He wants me to grow a beard too, and I’ve been rummaging through his bookshelves trying to figure out which fictional bearded, pipe-smoking father figure he’s trying to turn me into.)
+(He wanted me to grow a beard too; eventually we figured out that he was modelling me on Charles Ingalls from the Little House on the Prarie books.)
 I told him I might prefer a professional massage, but he begged me to ask for a pipe instead.
-So this past Father’s Day we marched into the local pipe shop where I presented myself at the counter:
+So we marched into the local pipe shop where I presented myself at the counter:

 “I aspire to being a pipe smoker,” I said, and pointed to my son.
 “Or at least, he insists.”